anishsoni29/Python_Projects/langchain-bot/readme.md

 ## Contributing

-This repository is meant as supporting material for the [Youtube video tutorial](https://youtu.be/bupx08ZgSFg).
-Therefore, I am not accepting any pull requests unless they are for fixing bugs or typos.
+I am not accepting any pull requests unless they are for fixing bugs or typos.

 ## License